A successive centralized circumcenter reflection method for the convex feasibility problem: Linear and superlinear convergence rate

-Since $\beta^2\in(0,1)$, it follows immediately from \eqref{eq.LinearConvergence_cCRM_MostViolated2.1} that the scalar sequence $\{\dist(z^k,C)\}$ converges Q-linearly to zero with asymptotic constant bounded above by $\beta^2$.
+Since $\beta^2\in(0,1)$, it follows immediately from \cref{eq.LinearConvergence_cCRM_MostViolated2.1} that the scalar sequence $\{\dist(z^k,C)\}$ converges Q-linearly to zero with asymptotic constant bounded above by $\beta^2$.

-Finally, recall that sequence $\{z^k\}$ is Fej\'er monotone with respect to C, due to Corollary \ref{cor.Fejermonotonicity_cCRM_m-sets_CFP.1}.
-The R-linearly convergence of $\{z^k\}$ to some point in C and the value of the upper bound of the asymptotic follows from Lemma \ref{lem.ConvergenceRate_Fejermonoton}.
+Finally, recall that the sequence $\{z^k\}$ is Fej\'er monotone with respect to $C$, due to \Cref{cor.Fejermonotonicity_cCRM_m-sets_CFP.1}.
+The R-linear convergence of $\{z^k\}$ to some point in $C$ and the value of the upper bound of the asymptotic follow from \Cref{lem.ConvergenceRate_Fejermonoton}.\end{proof}